m0ru/bak/02a_state_of_the_art.md

 ### React

 React is a framework that specifically provides the view (and potentially view-model) of application architectures.
-It provides a mechanism to define custom components/HTML-tags (comparable to directives in Angular 1.X and webcomponents in general) as a means to achieve seperation of concerns and code reusability.
+It provides a mechanism to define custom components/HTML-tags (comparable to directives in Angular 1.X and webcomponents in general) as a means to achieve separation of concerns and code reusability.
 These components are stateful and contain their own template code, usually specified in the form of inline-HTML (that's processed to calls to the React-libary -- more on that below). <!-- see $x / at the bottom of this section for an example of $y, were it written as React-component <! - - TODO take short directive from won-codebase and translate it to React -->
 For all but the smallest applications -- where the state can be fully contained in the components -- you'll need some extra architecture additional to React, for instance to handle the application-state or manage HTTP-requests and websockets.
 This is usually where Flux (see section [-@sec:flux]) and Redux (see section [-@sec:redux]) come in.